- Edited By

 When considering if such a life insurance policy is worth it for you, you may ask, “Is life insurance expensive?” or maybe, “How much does life insurance cost per month?”
 The good news is that some life insurance policies are significantly lower than most people would assume.
 In fact, 50% of people overestimate the cost of life insurance by three times its actual cost.

-While we can’t give you a definite answer without reviewing your unique circumstances, we can give you a rough estimate of what you may pay based on your gender, age and projected policy face value.
+While we can’t give you a definite answer without reviewing your unique circumstances, we can give you a rough estimate of what you may pay based on your sex, age and projected policy face value.
 The below table includes the average life insurance cost per month for a 20-year term life policy for a non-smoker in good health.

 |Age||Policy Face Value||Female Premium||Male Premium|

 If you identify outside of a traditional male/female gender identity, choosing the one you relate closest to will help you get a more accurate life insurance estimate.
 Although many people now identify outside of the gender binary, the insurance industry hasn’t yet updated the underwriting processes to keep up with these changes.
-While gender does play a role in how much your life insurance may cost, other factors are also considered when determining this amount.
+While your sex does play a role in how much your life insurance may cost, other factors are also considered when determining this amount.

 |Age||Policy Face Value||Female Premium||Male Premium|